freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-235-an-arithmetic-geometric-sequence/index.md

 ---
-title: Problem 235: An Arithmetic Geometric sequence
+title: An Arithmetic Geometric sequence
 ---
 ## Problem 235: An Arithmetic Geometric sequence